Human papillomavirus infection: Clearance

-Most HPV infections are cleared up by most people without medical action or consequences.
-The table provides data for high-risk types (i.e. the types found in cancers).
+Most people clear HPV infections without medical action or consequences.
+The table provides data for high-risk types (i.e., the types found in cancers).

 Clearing an infection does not always create immunity if there is a new or continuing source of infection.
-Hernandez' 2005-6 study of 25 couples reports "A number of instances indicated apparent reinfection [from partner] after viral clearance."
+Hernandez's 2005-6 study of 25 couples reports "A number of instances indicated apparent reinfection [from partner] after viral clearance."

 Diagnosis

-Over 170 types of HPV have been identified, and they are designated by numbers.
+Researchers have identified over 200 types of HPV, and classify them by numbers.
 They may be divided into "low-risk" and "high-risk" types.
-Low-risk types cause warts and high-risk types can cause lesions or cancer.
+Low-risk types cause warts, and high-risk types can cause lesions or cancer.

 Cervical testing

-Guidelines from the American Cancer Society recommend different screening strategies for cervical cancer based on a woman's age, screening history, risk factors and choice of tests.
+Guidelines from the American Cancer Society recommend different screening strategies for cervical cancer based on a woman's age, screening history, risk factors, and choice of tests.
 Because of the link between HPV and cervical cancer, the ACS currently recommends early detection of cervical cancer in average-risk asymptomatic adults primarily with cervical cytology by Pap smear, regardless of HPV vaccination status.
 Women aged 30–65 should preferably be tested every 5 years with both the HPV test and the Pap test.
 In other age groups, a Pap test alone can suffice unless they have been diagnosed with atypical squamous cells of undetermined significance (ASC-US).
 Co-testing with a Pap test and HPV test is recommended because it decreases the rate of false-negatives.
 According to the National Cancer Institute, "The most common test detects DNA from several high-risk HPV types, but it cannot identify the types that are present.
 Another test is specific for DNA from HPV types 16 and 18, the two types that cause most HPV-associated cancers.
 A third test can detect DNA from several high-risk HPV types and can indicate whether HPV-16 or HPV-18 is present.
 A fourth test detects RNA from the most common high-risk HPV types.
 These tests can detect HPV infections before cell abnormalities are evident.

 "Theoretically, the HPV DNA and RNA tests could be used to identify HPV infections in cells taken from any part of the body.
 However, the tests are approved by the FDA for only two indications: for follow-up testing of women who seem to have abnormal Pap test results and for cervical cancer screening in combination with a Pap test among women over age 30."